Saudumm/scriptable-News-Widget/README.md

 The text file has to be plain text (no .doc, .rtf, etc...) and it has to be stored in the Scriptables folder in the Files App (iCloud Drive).

 Every line has to contain a link to a WordPress website or RSS feed and the name of the site.
 Both values have to be separated by | (like widget parameters)
+Links should start with either http:// or https://

 ![icloud-drive-example](https://github.com/Saudumm/scriptable-News-Widget/blob/main/images/icloud-drive-example.jpg)